 Jack Daniels Sauce Recipe

 - ½ cup Jack Daniels Whiskey

 - ½ cup bottled BBQ sauce I like Sweet Baby Rays

 - 2 tbs soy sauce

 - ½ tsp black pepper

-- Put on medium-high heat and bring to a boil.
-Let cook for two minutes to burn off alcohol.
+- Bring the mixture to a boil and cook it for two minutes to burn off the alcohol.

-- Add all the other ingredients.
-Reduce heat to meium low and simmer for 15 minutes.
+- Add all of the other ingredients.
+Reduce heat to medium low and simmer for 15 minutes.

 - Turn off heat and let stand for a few minutes before serving.